Things to see and do at Compton Bay and Downs

 Spend a day at one of the Isle of Wight’s best swimming spots.
 From its sandy beach to open downland with fine views over to Tennyson Down and The Needles, there’s plenty of space to explore, search for fossils, spot local wildlife, surf, cycle or go horse riding.

 Play on the beach

-Compton Bay has a firm sandy beach, and the tide doesn’t go out too far so it's good for swimming.
-It isn’t too crowded, and there are excellent views towards the Needles and Dorset beyond – perfect.
+Compton Bay has a firm sandy beach, and the tide doesn’t go out too far so it's perfect for swimming.
+It isn’t too crowded, and there are excellent views towards the Needles and Dorset beyond.

 Walk your dog

-Dogs love the breezy walk over the grassy downs at Compton, or racing through the tide along the beach (beach restrictions apply mid-May to September).
+Dogs love the breezy walk over the grassy downs at Compton, as well as racing through the tide along the beach.

 Ride your horse

-The bridle paths over Afton, Compton and Brook downs are great for horses, being firm under foot and with wide vistas.
+The bridle paths over Afton, Compton and Brook Down are perfect for horses, being firm under foot and with wide vistas.
 There are numerous car parks close by for horse boxes.

-The off-road Tennyson Trail crosses our land as it passes over Afton Down, Compton Down, Brook Down and Mottistone Down.
-It's a wonderful chalk track along the ridge tops, but be warned that it isn't flat.
+The off-road Tennyson Trail crosses National Trust land as it passes over Afton Down, Compton Down, Brook Down and Mottistone Down.

 This is one of the classics of Isle of Wight cycling, a wonderful chalk track along the ridge tops (be warned that it isn't flat).